-5. De eliver key ACCS procedural skills Key ACCS capabilities At completion of ACCS a trainee: will have the clinical knowledge to identify when key practical emergency skills are indicated will have the knowledge and psychomotor skills to perform the skill safely and in a timely fashion.
-Descriptors Pleural aspiration of air Chest drain: Seldinger and open technique Establish invasive monitoring (CVP and Art line) Vascular access in emergency- IO, femoral vein Lumbar puncture Fracture/dislocation manipulation External pacing Direct current cardioversion Point of care ultrasound- Vascular access and Fascia iliaca block GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills Evidence to inform decision includes communication and interpersonal skills dealing with complexity and uncertainty DOPs Logbook Entrustment decision MSF
+5. Deliver key ACCS procedural skills Key ACCS capabilities At completion of ACCS a trainee: Will have the clinical knowledge to identify when key practical emergency skills are indicated Will have the knowledge and psychomotor skills to perform the skill safely and in a timely fashion Descriptors Pleural aspiration of air Chest drain: Seldinger and open technique Establish invasive monitoring (CVP and Art line) Vascular access in emergency- IO, femoral vein Lumbar puncture Fracture/dislocation manipulation External pacing Point of care ultrasound- Vascular access and Fascia iliaca block GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty Evidence to inform decision includes DOPs Logbook Entrustment decision MSF

-6. Deal with complex and challenging situations in the workplace Key ACCS capabilities At completion of ACCS a trainee: will know how to reduce the risk of harm to themselves whilst working in acute care will understand the personal and professional attributes of an effective acute care clinician will be able to effectively manage their own clinical work load will be able to deal with common challenging interactions in the workplace.
-Descriptors Know how to safely deal with violent or threatening situations Able to handle common but challenging situations: self-discharge against advice capacity assessment adult safeguarding issue Police/FME enquiries Aware of national legislation and legal responsibilities, including safeguarding vulnerable groups Behave in accordance with ethical and legal requirements Demonstrate ability to offer an apology or explanation when appropriate

-Demonstrate ability to lead the clinical team in ensuring that medical legal factors are considered openly and consistently Interact effectively with hospital colleagues when handing over the care of patients including in complex situations.
+6. Deal with complex and challenging situations in the workplace Key ACCS capabilities At completion of ACCS a trainee: Will know how to reduce the risk of harm to themselves whilst working in acute care Will understand the personal and professional attributes of an effective acute care clinician Will be able to effectively manage their own clinical work load Will be able to deal with common challenging interactions in the workplace Descriptors Know how to safely deal with violent or threatening situations Able to handle common but challenging situations: self-discharge against advice capacity assessment adult safeguarding issue Police/FME enquiries Aware of national legislation and legal responsibilities, including safeguarding vulnerable groups Behave in accordance with ethical and legal requirements Demonstrate ability to offer an apology or explanation when appropriate Demonstrate ability to lead the clinical team in ensuring that medical legal factors are considered openly and consistently Interact effectively with hospital colleagues when handing over the care of patients including in complex situations.
 Liaise effectively with healthcare professionals outside the hospital about patient care.
 GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement patient safety Domain 7: capabilities in safeguarding vulnerable groups Evidence to inform decision includes Mini-CEX Logbook Entrustment decision MSF Feedback from patients